-Little chocolate drop cookies that sings CHOCOLATE – with peanut butter mixed in for the kid in all of us.
+Little peanut butter – chocolate drops cookies that sings CHOCOLATE – with peanut butter mixed in for the kid in all of us.

 First of all, I want to acknowledge I will never be hired for my piping skills.